IBM/aspera-cli/docs/README.erb.md

 The default configuration file is: `$HOME/.aspera/<%=cmd%>/config.yaml` (this can be overridden with option `--config-file=path` or its env var).

 The configuration file is a catalog of named lists of options, called: [Option Preset](#option-preset).
-Then, instead of specifying some common options on the command line (e.g. address, credentials), it is possible to invoke the ones of a [Option Preset](#option-preset) (e.g. `mypreset`) using the option `preset`: `--preset=mypreset` or its shortcut: `-Pmypreset`.
+Then, instead of specifying some common options on the command line (e.g. address, credentials), it is possible to invoke the ones of an [Option Preset](#option-preset) (e.g. `mypreset`) using the option `preset`: `--preset=mypreset` or its shortcut: `-Pmypreset`.

 #### Option Preset

-A [Option Preset](#option-preset) is a collection of options and their associated values in a named section in the configuration file.
+An [Option Preset](#option-preset) is a collection of options and their associated values in a named section in the configuration file.

 A named [Option Preset](#option-preset) can be modified directly using <%=tool%>, which will update the configuration file :